ApostolosTsimogiannis/DS.2/Manual/README.md

 <img width="895" height="602" alt="image" src="https://github.com/user-attachments/assets/966e411b-a044-4e89-99b5-0a6f26c2a510" />

-Use screws for plastic (2.9x10) where the screws go into MJF parts.
-On the right side use longer screws for plastic on the tensioner spring support piece.
+Use screws for plastic where the screws go into MJF parts.
 <br>
-For FDM parts such as landing bows and rear bottom tray use M3 into the thread inserts.
+For FDM parts such as landing bows use M3 into the thread inserts.
 Use thread locking compound.
 <br>
 <br>